Posts

 Image

 With the seasonal change to Fall, it's a good opportunity to look back at the summer of 2024.
 Would you say it was a hot one?
 A dry one?
 Just about normal?
 For those with short memories (like me), June of this year was just about as "normal" as you can get, both with temperature and moisture.
 But then July rolled around with a very scorching stretch of days.
-Spokane Airport reach a high of 90F or better for an impressive 20 consecutive days.
+Spokane Airport reached a high of 90F or better for an impressive 20 consecutive days.
 To put that in context, Spokane averages only 20 days of 90F weather for the entire summer.
 So if I had asked you at the end of July what kind of summer we were having, you'd likely have answered that it was a hot one.
 And it was a hot July across the western U.S. Below shows the ranking for each state's average July temperature.
 Red means it was the hottest on record (California, New Hampshire and Florida).
 Orange indicates it was one of the 10% hottest summers for the West as well as the East coast.
-August started
+August start

 The Start of Fall